abesford/seizzmic-site-0c00b/src/pages/blog/what-we-mean-by-internet-era.md

 Even pre-pandemic, many employees expected to be able to work anywhere and from any device.
 Now, remote work has become completely mainstream which means teams can be located anywhere and hire from anywhere.

-The internet-era may have been around for several years now, but it is still young and rapidly changing.
+Many of us can't imagine what life would be like now without the services that run over the internet.
+It completely changed the way we could cope with the events of 2020-21.
+But the internet's history has just begun. it is still young and rapidly changing.
 Recent events have highlighted how tech companies have become involved in political speech in ways they were never equipped to deal with.
 Early internet culture / free software etc. World in which all ideas came from within 50 miles of Silicon Valley is now over, importance of China.

 **seizzmic** helps [all kinds of organisations](https://) adapt to the internet-era.
 [Read more about what we do]().